paosch/CV/README.md

 I completed a two-year astronomy course, as well as the first year of a BSc in Astronomy degree as a remote student, all while doing an unrelated full-time job.
 I had no science background, but with lots of hard work, discipline and focus I was able to teach myself and reach the level of maths and physics required to succeed in the course.

 #### Teamwork
 - I am a great collaborator and easily adapt to my role in a team.
 In my last job, my boss and team mates praised my positive influence and saw it as crucial to the success of our team projects.
-My enthusiasm, contribution, hard work, and the ability to create a pleasant working atmosphere for the team was mentioned in my yearly appraisals both by managers and colleagues.
+My enthusiasm, contribution, hard work, and the ability to create a pleasant working atmosphere for the team were mentioned in my yearly appraisals both by managers and colleagues.
 Last Christmas, we were short of staff and I took on a great amount of extra work.
 We still managed to meet the deadlines and targets and there were no customer complaints.
 - In Makers Academy, I have been thanked several times through our communication channel for good pair-programming

 #### Attention to detail
-I have a good eye for detail and often notice small things that other people fail to see.
-I developed this useful skill during my translation career.
-I have always edited my work thoroughly in order to give customers the highest-quality translation possible.
+I have a good eye for detail, I often notice small things that other people fail to see.
+I developed this useful skill during my entire translation career.
+I have always edited my work thoroughly in order to provide customers with the highest-quality translation possible.

 ## Education